digcarlesso/digcarlesso/README.md

 Hi there 👋

-I'm a software developer with 11+ years of experience.
+I'm a software developer with 12+ years of experience.
 I’m a quick learner and for the most part self-taught, always studying new technologies.
-I have great experience with web applications, focused now in React, JavaScript/TypeScript and .Net.
+Now I'm focused on .Net back-end applications, microservices and events.

 - 👤 https://digcarlesso.github.io/
-- 💼 I’m currently working as a full stack developer
+- 💼 I’m currently working as a Tech Lead, focused on back-end applications using .Net and some front-end React components.
 - 💻 .Net, C#, React, JavaScript, TypeScript, CSS
 - 🌱 Always learning
 - 🎮 Gamer